-You are invited to join in celebrating an exciting new, large scale community mural that tributes the Portuguese Community in Toronto.
+You are invited to join us in celebrating an exciting new large-scale community mural in honour of the Portuguese community in Toronto.

 We extend the invitation to the entire community to participate in our public inauguration and celebration of the vibrant creative neighbourhood of Little Portugal on Wednesday December 19 at 1357 Dundas St. West at 2pm.

 The design of this mural brought together diverse members of the Little Portugal community to create a visual celebration of the contributions of the Portuguese community in Toronto.

 The artwork, titled “Portuguese Fisherman”, depicts a traditional fisherman from the Nazaré region of Portugal.The mural project engaged youth from communities within the Dundas West Area in educational and mural painting workshops at Alexander Muir Public School, in which artists from Valparaíso had the opportunity to work with students and community members to explore the mural creation process.

 Located at 1357 Dundas St. West, the mural was produced by Rodrigo Ardiles, and painted by international artist Pablo Gomez.
 This collaborative effort, another showpiece for the Dundas West Area, celebrates visual arts, and reinforces Toronto’s reputation as a centre of creativity and innovation – Diversity Our Strength!